wasamasa/mal-candidates/fortran/notes.md

   cases (there are options for initializing variables of certain types to sensible/nonsensical defaults), it doesn't implement that feature for pointers and allocatable arrays yet.
+- FFI is quite verbose as you have to declare interfaces with the binding to the function, then a subroutine/function that does a thin wrapper around it.
+This duplicates declarations, but is a necessary evil so that you don't have to `use iso_c_binding` to use the foreign functions.
+- There are two different ways to declare functions, one reminiscent of C (with the return type first, assign result to the function name), the other declaring the result variable afterwards (which permits declaring a more complicated type).
+I prefer the former for simple types I can't think up good names for, like predicates and their logical values.
+- Subroutines/functions can be part of an internal or external module.
+External ones create a `.mod` file during compilation, internal ones are declared at the end of the program...